Budgeting

 (Source: Bankrate)

-This could be attributed to the fact that, without a university degree, many individuals struggle to find employment that offers sustained income and peace of mind around financial security.
+This disparity stems from the reality that without a university degree, many individuals struggle to secure employment offering sustained income and financial security.

-Plus, those without a college degree tend to have fewer assets to pad their savings and incomes in the event of an emergency or economic downturn in the job market.
-For people without a college education, reducing money-related stress may require taking proactive steps such as creating an emergency fund or setting aside additional funds for unforeseen expenses.
+Additionally, those without college degrees typically possess fewer assets to supplement their savings and incomes during emergencies or economic downturns.
+For people without higher education, reducing money-related stress may require proactive measures such as building an emergency fund or setting aside additional resources for unforeseen expenses.

 38% of all Americans have less than $1000 to deal with unexpected expenses.